 Every diamond has a story that started billions of years ago to produce a solid form of pure carbon, making them not only the hardest known natural material on Earth but also the perfect expression of the power and beauty of eternal love.

-Their high refractivity, combined with superior hardness and lustre, ensures a brilliant finished stone with a high polish that still makes them the most sought-after jewel in the world.
+Their high refractivity, lustre and superior hardness ensures a brilliant, finished stone with a high polish that still makes them the most sought-after jewel in the world.

 An exceptional cut and unrivalled designs from Kimberley Fine Diamonds’ master jewellers enhances each diamond’s unique characteristics to create a timeless and elegant piece that will last a lifetime.